ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * sender of the message
   - where the apparent sender is not a member of the target MLS group
 * message IDs
-  - which are very long (greater than 4096 octets)
-  - where the sender domain and the `messageId` domain are different
-  - where the `messageId` in this format is expected to match a similar field in the enclosing transfer protocol, but does not
   - which duplicate another message ID already encountered
 * timestamps
   - received more than a few minutes in the future, or